rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 modules.
 An example of an update registration for the "ietf-template" module can be found in {{sec-iana}}.

-Additional IANA considerations applicable to IANA-maintained modules are provided in {{sec-iana-mm}}.
+Additional IANA considerations applicable to IANA-maintained modules (including instructions to maintain them) are provided in {{sec-iana-mm}}.

 ###  Documents That Create a New Namespace